woudsma/p5js-es6-boilerplate/README.md

 # ~/ is your home directory, in my case /Users/woudsma
 ```

+> Tips:
 > Show the current directory path: `pwd`
 > List the files in the current directory: `ls`
 > Quick tutorial: [25 Terminal Commands For Beginners](https://www.youtube.com/watch?v=oStNbXzv7mE)

-Clone (a) repository from GitHub/Bitbucket/GitLab/.. to the local directory, go into the directory and install the project dependencies using the `npm` command-line tool - for example:
+Next, clone this repository from GitHub to a local directory, go into the directory and install the project dependencies using the `npm` command-line tool.
+For example:

 ```shell
 # git clone <repository> <project-name>